Miami University Logo

 Established in 2009 with a generous gift from John W. Altman (MU 1960), the center has a five-fold mission:

-• Retain, and energize outstanding faculty;
+• Recruit, retain, and energize outstanding faculty;

 • Foster flexible, collaborative inquiry in and beyond the humanities;